paylayio/paylayio.github.io/readme.md

 PAYLAY is a Payments Framework solution for easily developing and integrating eCommerce processes into your organisation's platform:
 - connect to Leading Payment Service Providers
 - connect to Messaging Systems
-- connect to leading Database Providers
+- supports Leading Database Providers

 PAYLAY is striving to be technology-agnostic so that you can continue using your favorite development tools and deploy to any environment you prefer or already have.